Is Mediation Right For You?

 Financial Mediation Overview

-Mediation is a collaborative divorce process, the outcome of which is determined entirely by parties working together.
+Mediation is a divorce resolution process, the outcome of which is determined entirely by parties working together.
 It is a private and confidential way for divorcing couples to resolve their disputes privately in order to maintain the stability of your life and family amidst the turmoil that you are currently facing.
 If you are looking for a certified professional to help you through mediation in Seattle, WA, you have come to the right place.

 Financial Mediation Process